 Many people are confused or intimidated by trusts.
-While some trusts can be complicated, they don’t always have to be that way.
+While some trusts can be complicated, they don’t need to fear trusts.
 If you have ever given your phone to someone to take your picture, you basically created a trust – the person might have possession of your phone, but it is still your phone, the person knows that she is only supposed to use the phone to take a picture, and that person will return the phone to you or give it to someone else if you so request.
 This is a very useful and simplistic version of a trust.

 A trust can be a very useful tool in managing your assets while you are alive and after your death.
 There are numerous different types of trusts that are used to accomplish different goals, such as avoiding probate, holding assets for a minor, preserving assets for an irresponsible individual or providing for a person with special needs without disqualifying that person for public benefits.
 Not everyone needs to have a trust as part of their estate plan, but they can be very useful and a basic understanding of trusts will help you determine if a trust(s) would be appropriate.